ceilfors/ceilfors.github.io/_drafts/retrospective.md

 met passionate managers who have kindly given me guidance.
 It might be why I got my job in the first place.

-# You don't get what you don't ask (ask with data)
+# You don't get what you don't ask

 I had met colleagues who would complaint about how underpaid they are.
 The innocent me would ask, "Why don't you ask for more?".
 More often than not, the answers